-ALSO, thses remedies should only be used on the hands and feet.
-Any more sensitive skin and you could have a pretty serious reaction.
+ALSO, these remedies should only be used on the hands and feet.
+Any more sensitive skin or part of the body and you could have skin irritation or a pretty serious reaction.
 Also, not meant for genital warts.
 Yes, I did just say that.

-Be sure to take the advice of your doctor over any advice here at Pulling Curls.
+Be sure to take the medical advice of your doctor over any advice here at Pulling Curls.
 You take your own responsibility by using a tool, like essential oils and this remedy.
-Contact a doctor if you feel like the treatment isn’t working or harming your skin.
+Please contact a doctor if you feel like the wart treatment isn’t working or harming your skin.

 I made a mixture of oils (I used an old oil bottle to put this all in):

-- Oregano (this is the one that would burn — it’s a hot oil!)
+- Oregano Oil (this is the one that would burn — it’s a hot oil!)
+1 drop

-I did 1-5 of all of those (except for the Frankincense) into about 1 tbsp of coconut oil (you could also use olive oil) and shook them up (you would not want to put straight Oregano on your skin, it would BURN!).
+I did 1-5 of all of those (as noted) into about 1 tbsp of coconut oil (you could also use olive oil — this is a carrier oil as it’s an oil that dilutes the essential oils) and shook them up (you would not want to put straight Oregano on your skin, it would BURN!).

-Take a Q-tip and get a few drops of that concoction and smear it all over the wart.
+Take a cotton swab and get a few drops of the blend and smear it all over the wart.

 Now, I pretty much just left my teenage son to work on this on his own.
-I asked him to do the oils morning and night and be sure to do the apple cider vinegar at night.
-By 10 days the thing fell off and his skin looked good as new (before that it turned brown and looked extra gross).
+For best results, I asked him to do the oils morning and night and be sure to do the apple cider vinegar at night.
+By 10 days the skin growth fell off and his skin looked like healthy skin, good as new (before that it turned brown and looked extra gross).
 He said he did it daily (but I doubt it).

 Frankly, no one was as surprised as me that it worked.

-I think a lot of people are afraid to try a home remedy because of a few reasons:
+I think a lot of people are afraid to try natural wart remedies because of a few reasons:

 - It hurts — in fact, it also hurts at the doctor’s office — they either burn the wart off, cut it off or freeze it off.
 They don’t have magic (the might put some Emla cream on it initially, but it’s not fun afterward either — I think, in general, this one hurts a LOT less).